PowerDNS/pdns/pdns/dnsdistdist/docs/reference/ebpf.rst

     Attach this filter to every bind already defined.
     This is the run-time equivalent of :func:`setDefaultBPFFilter`.
-    This only can be use at run-time.
+    This method can be used at run-time only.

   .. method:: BPFFilter:block(address)